Research-Based

 NatureMade Potassium Gluconate Tablets

-This product contains 550 mg of potassium gluconate.
-The product claims to regulate proper heart muscle functioning as well as proper nerve functioning.
-It has no artificial flavors or colors.
+This product delivers 550 mg of potassium gluconate and supports proper heart muscle and nerve function.
+It contains no artificial flavors or colors.

 GET THE BEST PRICE ON NATUREMADE POTASSIUM GLUCONATE TABLETS